bobheadxi/bobheadxi.github.io/_posts/2019-11-8-appengine-branch-previews.md

   to allow other steps to access the extracted branch
 * `${GITHUB_REF#refs/heads/}` trims off the leading `refs/heads/` bit of a reference
-* `echo ${...} | tr / -` pipes the branch name to `tr` which then replaces all slashes with dashes (App Engine does not allow slashes in branch names, and I have a habit of using them)
+* `echo ${...} | tr / -` pipes the branch name to `tr` which then replaces all slashes with dashes (App Engine does not allow slashes in version names, and I have a habit of using them)

 Then, in other steps you can access the branch name like so: